Skip to main content

 note

-If you want to undo a change that is already committed, you can do so by using regular git commands like git reset or git revert in your local repository.
+If you want to undo a change that is already committed, you can do so by using regular git commands like git reset or git revert in your local repository and pushing the changes to the remote repository.

 Reverting commits and other git actions